VimalBharti/Laravel-Audio-streaming-webAap/README.md

+# Vimal-Bharti - HindSynchro
 # Laravel-Audio-streaming-webAap
+# Bulma

-A responsive Laravel 5.6 audio streaming webApp with SQL
+A responsive personal music streaming webApp that works built with Laravel 5.6, Bulma and SQL.